What is a condenser microphone? And how do condenser microphones work?

 Devices that employ a large diaphragm generally receive audio sources from a side-facing position.
 This is because the diaphragm is over an inch in length, making the surface area of the capsule bigger.

-A large-diaphragm mic will usually be fixed in a stationary position in a recording booth.
-Models with a large diaphragm are often used to pick up the richness and fullness of low-end sounds as they produce a widening effect that really fills and audio space in the mix.
+Large diaphragm condenser microphones are often used to pick up the richness and fullness of low-end sounds as they produce a widening effect that really fills and audio space in the mix.

 Sometimes referred to as a pencil microphone due to its small size and usage in long, thin designs, a small-diaphragm condenser mic usually has a diaphragm that is less than an inch in length.